lfbraz/azureml-automl-mlops/README.md

 ### QA (pre-production)

-In this step we will get the artifact (machine learning model) to deploy an endpoint (api) based on it.
+In this step, we will get the artifact (machine learning model) to deploy an endpoint (API) based on it.
 We will create some *tasks* using `az-cli` with the [machine learning extension](https://docs.microsoft.com/en-us/azure/machine-learning/reference-azure-machine-learning-cli#:~:text=The%20Azure%20Machine%20Learning%20CLI%20is%20an%20extension,allows%20you%20to%20automate%20your%20machine%20learning%20activities.).

 Three tasks will be used: